oscarlopez1991/cifo-frontend-2025/CryptoDemo/README.md

     ```sh
     npm run build:css
     ```
-5.  **Open the application:**
+5.  **Start the development server:**
-    Open the `index.html` file in your web browser.
-For the best experience, use a live server extension in your code editor.
+    Use the Five Server extension in VS Code to serve the application.
+Right-click on `index.html` and select "Open with Five Server".
+This provides hot reload without injecting code into SVGs (unlike Live Server, which cannot be configured to disable this).

 ## Features